wso2/docs-apk/en/docs/control-plane/api-management/control-plane-api-management-overview.md

 ## Partially Supported Features

 - Lifecycle Management: API Lifecycle Management is partially supported.
 API Lifecycle Management is supported for creating, publishing, and retiring APIs.
-However, API Blocking is not supported for APK Gateways.
+However, API Blocking is not supported for Kubernetes Gateway.